KCET Rank vs Percentile 2026: Step-by-Step Guide and Complete Details

 6. Reservation Category and Seat Allocation

 While percentile is not category-dependent, the rank cut-offs for each category vary.
-This means the same percentile might yield different outcomes for admission, depending on your reservation status.
+The same percentile might yield different outcomes for admission depending on your reservation status.

-Gain better insights into your KCET ranks with KCET Rank Predictor 2025: Calculate Your Expected Rank & Check Admission Chances
+Gain better insights into your KCET ranks with KCET Rank Predictor 2026: Calculate Your Expected Rank and Check Admission Chances.

-A recent report suggests that a total of 3,30,787 candidates registered for the CET, with 311,996 appearing for the exam.
-While the percentile indicates your relative performance among all candidates, your KCET rank versus percentile outcome for admission varies based on the reservation category.
+For KCET 2026, 3,09,014 candidates appeared and 2,92,782 secured a rank (KEA result declared June 6, 2026).
+While the percentile indicates your relative performance among all candidates, your KCET rank versus percentile outcome for admission varies based on your reservation category.

 1. Standard Rank List, Separate Allotment